devtriv16/41189-Reflective-Portfolio/Weekly Entries.md

 **What would I do better next time and with what anticipated results?** For the preparation of next week's lecture, I will make sure that I ask the lecturer for any questions that I have in my mind.
 If I don't have any questions, then I will read about the content before the lecture.

 **What theory proved to be useful and why?
-What have I learnt from this?** A theory that proved to be useful was the Segregation and Peer Effect.
-This was useful because this model will be very useful for me to use in my assignment.
-I have learnt how I can apply this model to solve real life problems.
+What have I learnt from this?** A theory that proved to be useful was the Path Dependance model.
+This is because this model will be very useful for me to use it in my assignment.
+I have learnt how I can apply this model in real life problems to solve them.